FAR: Function-preserving Attention Replacement for IMC-friendly Inference: Function-preserving Attention Replacement

 \subsection{Post-distillation Compression via Structured Pruning}

-Both the pretrained transformer and our proposed LSTM-based substitute modules introduced in Section~\ref{sec:multihead-lstm} takes a unified design across the blocks.
-However, different levels of redundancy are observed in different transformer blocks~\cite{yang2023global,yin2022vit}, hinting that each of their functionality can be learned by substitute models of different capacity.
-To reflect such difference and ensure model compactness, we adopt structured pruning to adjust the hidden dimension of each LSTM block.
+Both the pretrained transformer and our proposed LSTM-based modules introduced in Section~\ref{sec:multihead-lstm} share a unified block-wise architecture.
+However, prior studies reveal that redundancy varies significantly across transformer layers~\cite{yang2023global,yin2022vit}, suggesting that uniform capacity is not required at all depths.
+To further improve compactness and efficient IMC mapping, we apply structured pruning to adapt the hidden dimension of each LSTM block.

-\paragraph{Extension of DeepHoyer to LSTM.} To promote structured sparsity during training, we extend the DeepHoyer framework~\cite{yang2020deephoyer}, which introduces a differentiable approximation to the Hoyer sparsity measure.
+\paragraph*{Extension of DeepHoyer to LSTM} To promote structured sparsity, we extend the DeepHoyer framework~\cite{yang2020deephoyer}, which introduces a differentiable approximation to the Hoyer sparsity measure.
 This measure captures the sparsity of $W$ by encouraging a few large entries while suppressing the rest.
 DeepHoyer generalizes Hoyer measure to Group-HS for structured sparsity using group $\ell_2$ norms: